Malawi National Cancer Center

 Malawi National Cancer Centre (MNCC), also Malawi National Cancer Treatment Centre (MNCTC), is a public, specialized, tertiary care medical facility owned by the Malawi Ministry of Health.
 Since 2020, the facility's administrative department is temporarily housed within Kamuzu Central Hospital, in Nangwagwa (Area 33), in Lilongwe, the capital city of Malawi.
-Construction is ongoing for a stand-alone cancer unit separate but adjacent to the hospital.
+Construction of a stand-alone cancer unit separate but adjacent to the hospital was completed in June 2025.
 This is the first and only cancer treatment unit in the country.

 Overview

 MNCC is a cancer treatment, research, and teaching center, affiliated with the Kamuzu Central Hospital (KCH), the tertiary referral hospital in the city of Lilongwe, serving both the Northern and Central regions of Malawi.
 Since early 2020 MNCC maintains an administrative office inside KCH and temporarily houses some oncology patients on the wards of KCH.
 The temporary administrative and clinical leaders of the project are drawn from the national ministry of health and the KCH.

 The MNCC is a collaborative effort that involves the following institutions and entities: